 Be very careful of other directories you may like to use, as not all of them are secure and reliable.
 A great rule of thumb to follow?
 If the website looks like it was made in the 90s, don’t trust it!

-A great way to find innovative suppliers is by going to trade shows.
+A great way to find the best suppliers in Germany is by going to trade shows.
 This is where people display their new products and services in an attempt to get them big on the market.
 There are numerous success stories of small-time people who integrated themselves into the global market by investing in trade shows.